DustinWatts/FreeTouchDeck/README.md

 If you use capacitive touch:
 - Dustin Watts FT6236 Library (version 1.0.2), https://github.com/DustinWatts/FT6236

-or in case of a GT911 touchscreen (like the ESP3248S035 capacitive has):
+or in case of a GT911 touchscreen (like the ESP32-48S035 capacitive has):
 - TAMCTec GT911 Library (version 1.0.2), https://github.com/TAMCTec/gt911-arduino

+Incase your XPT2046 touchscreen doesn't work by default (or when you use a ESP32-2432S028 resistive):
+- TFT_Touch library (Latest version), https://github.com/Bodmer/TFT_Touch

 ## Combiner PCB for an ESP32 DevKit C (38-pin only) + ILI9488 Touch Module: